zenmate/pingster-server/README.md

 # ZenMate Pingster Server

-> Server-side of new awesome url dependency checker tool.
-C
+> Server for our new awesome url dependency checker tool.

 ## Usage